youhanaR/GroupSoftDevProject/README.md

 ## TECHNICAL DOCUMENTS
-Our technical documents are primarily managed on the github system.
+Our technical documents are primarily managed on the github system, we have added solex2006 as per the project requirement.
 The link to the project is below:

 github link: [https://github.com/youhanaR/GroupSoftDevProject]